Youth Leaders Guide

 Teaching

 During each meeting, we make time to look at God’s word together and hear from a speaker who will help us apply what we read in the Bible to the things that are happening in our lives and in the world around us.
-We try and make the talks fun so that they are easy to listen to and engage with as we want to inspire and equip young people.
+We try and make the talks fun so that they are easy to listen to and engage with as we want to inspire and equip the young people.

 Ministry